PuspenduPH/Random-Walk-Simulations/README.md

 - **ANIMATION/3D/** – Animations for 3D random walk.
 - **IMAGES/1D/**, **IMAGES/2D/**, **IMAGES/3D/** – Supporting images and figures.

-Please feel free to add, update, or replace assets as your experiments change.
+Please add, update, or replace assets as your experiments change.

----

 ## 📊 Statistics and Analysis